Shab00/Over-Under2.5Goals/README.md

-Progress update (16 Nov): Currently I’m building the MVP subscription stack: a FastAPI inference endpoint that serves calibrated LightGBM probabilities from the saved snapshot, a WhatsApp delivery pipeline (Twilio sandbox) to push daily picks, and a small site with a simple subscribe flow and delivery history (Stripe test integration).
-The focus is reproducible snapshot‑based feeds for the closed beta, lightweight deployment (Docker + simple worker scheduler), and instrumentation — delivery logs, per‑user pick history, and ROI tracking so we can A/B test thresholds and message formats.
-I’m also finalizing opt‑in/privacy copy and basic compliance checks for betting/WhatsApp policies; work is being done in short sessions to avoid burnout and to keep the scope small and testable before the beta.

-Progress update (10 Nov): Today's run produced a reproducible LightGBM prediction snapshot for 269 prospective matches with feature alignment verified and Platt/isotonic calibration applied.
-The model flagged 49 positive‑edge opportunities with a theoretical sum EV of ≈ +15.48 units, but realized historical PnL on those bets was −9.17 units, so we observed overconfidence or problematic top edges.
-Calibration improved the Brier score (raw 0.238 → Platt 0.233 → Isotonic 0.222).

 # Football Match Outcome Prediction

 ## Overview

+Recent work — Telegram & delivery
+- Implemented a Dockerized FastAPI snapshot endpoint that serves calibrated model probabilities from reproducible CSV snapshots.
+- Implemented a Telegram digest pipeline (scripts/send_telegram_digest.py) that fetches picks from the API, delivers them to a Telegram chat, and logs every delivery to deliveries.db (message_id, chat_id, sent_at, match rows).
+This pipeline has been tested end‑to‑end locally and in Docker.

 This project utilizes data analysis and machine learning to predict football match outcomes, with a current focus on **HomeWin** (whether the home team wins).
 The repository includes code, data processing pipelines, and business simulation tools to evaluate and deploy predictive models for football analytics.

 ## Project Evolution

+Recent work — Telegram & delivery
+- Delivery logs (deliveries.db) now enable per‑user delivery history and basic ROI tracking so we can A/B test thresholds and message formats.
+- The API + delivery pipeline is packaged for lightweight deployment in Docker/Colima.

 Originally focused on predicting over/under 2.5 goals in Premier League matches, the project has pivoted to maximize predictive accuracy for the "HomeWin" outcome across a large football dataset, leveraging advanced feature engineering and multiple modeling approaches.

 ---

 ## Features

+Recent work — Telegram & delivery
+- The API exposes endpoints (/predictions/latest and /predictions/info) that the sender uses to assemble digests.
+- Delivery logging supports simple A/B testing: threshold and prob_col used for a run are recorded alongside message metadata.

 - **Data Pipeline**:
   - Ingestion, cleaning, and comprehensive feature engineering (market odds, team encoding, recent form, contextual variables).